yojakob/uhwock/README.md

 # Hey!
 Welcome my GitHub profile.

-I am currently a senior in high school and in my free time I like to talk with friends, work on projects or try to learn new things.
+I am currently a senior in high school and in my free time I like to talk with friends, work on projects, try to learn new things or play video games.

 ## About me